 You don’t even have to buy.
 An equipment lease also qualifies under the 179.
 So if the decision-makers at your company are hesitating because of the large cost, here’s a leasing example to think about.

 A $20,000 lease can cost just $20 per business day.
 Say you decide to wait, instead of leasing now.
-Every single day, you will be spending far more than $20 per day on testing, quality assurance, production costs, and other inefficiencies from operating old equipment.
+You will spend far more than $20 daily on testing, quality assurance, production costs, and other inefficiencies from operating old equipment.

 If you go ahead and set up a lease, you can start saving money with efficient new equipment and qualify for the 179 deduction at the same time.